apache/incubator-ponymail-site/source/markdown/docs/INSTALLING.md

 ```

 For older mailing list systems such as Mailman 2 and ezmlm, you can also
-tak a look at our [archiving examples](archiving.html) page for pointers.
+take a look at our [archiving examples](archiving.html) page for pointers.

 ## Public versus private lists ##
 In MailMan 3, this should be auto-detected and is not a concern.